Kenya Shipyards Limited: Mombasa

 The KSL shipyard in Mombasa became operational in December 2021.
 It is reported to be capable of handling ships weighing in excess of 4000 tonne and measuring up to 150 m in length.
 The shipyard has two ship building hangars.
 The first one measures 150 meters (492 ft) in length and is 30 m in height.
 The second hangar is 120 m in length, 13 m in width and 20 m in height.

 Benefits include savings on maintenance of Kenyan naval vessels, numbering 17 as of 2021, which have to undergo perioding overhaul every 10 years at an average cost of US$6,800 each.
 Before 2021, the maintenance was performed either in the Netherlands or in Spain.
 Kenya also expects to earn income from servicing some of the international maritime fleet, 40 percent of which is estimated to sail past the Kenyan coast annually.

 Kisumu

 In Kisumu, in western Kenya, on the shores of Lake Victoria, KSL has established a shipyard to build ships, boats and tugs to serve the countries surrounding Africa's largest freshwater lake.
 The first ship built here is MV Uhuru II of Kenya.

 In February 2022, KSL (Kisumu) received orders for six new ships from both Tanzania and Uganda.
 In addition, the Kenyan private sector had ordered 11 vessels as of then, bringing the order backlog to 17 ships.

-KSL has patterned with the Damen Shipyards Group, from the Netherlands in its operations, both in Mombasa and Kisumu.
+KSL has partnered with the Damen Shipyards Group, from the Netherlands in its operations, both in Mombasa and Kisumu.